[Study adapted from the video “Did Ancient Israelites Qualify Their Fields?“, from the series Establishing the Head of the Year.]

 Well, where Yossi lives the barley just happens to ripen early.
 Because of this, Yossi wants to bring the Wave Sheaf, so he can present the Wave Sheaf, and then the harvest can be sanctified.
 So that then he can bring in his crop while the barley is still in the head.
 But now check this out.
 Abib of God says he can only do so if his field is mostly level, he has very fine soil, high-quality soil, with no hills, and they want the crop to come ripe all at about the same time.
 Otherwise, Abib of God says Yossi cannot bring the Omer because his field is not qualified.

-Okay, so, Yossi’s moving around now, he is got another inheritance.
+So, Yossi’s moving around now, he is got another inheritance.
 Hey, check this out, there are no hills this time.
 Yossi’s got a flattened level piece of ground.
 Let us take a look.
 We wait for the first crescent sliver of the new moon and Yossi has already come to inspect the ground.
-Let us find out, will Aviv of God let him offer the Wave Sheaf offering?
+Let us find out, will Abib of God let him offer the Wave Sheaf offering?
 Oh no!
 Yossi, oh!
 You forgot!
 Listen Yossi, you see where the barley is lighter color in one spot than in the other spots?
-You see how the barley is green farther back and it is more yellowish upfront.
+You see how the barley is green farther back and it is more yellowish up front.
 Oh, Yossi, you know your barley field is not ripening uniformly, you deserve to lose your crop.
 Yossi, oh, you bad, bad man!

 Well, now if Yossi would just go to the website of Abib of God, he could read the Abib of God document; “How to Determine the State of the Aviv Barley in Israel”.
 And if he would do that, Yossi would learn where to never, never, never to receive his inheritance.